Grimsargh: Governance

+Religion

+The village has one church, St. Michael's Parish Church (CE) in Preston Road.

+The Roman Catholic Church of Our Lady and St Michael (also known as Alston Lane Church) lies just 200 m outside the parish, in the neighbouring parish of Longridge, with a Catholic primary school alongside.

 Geography

 The village lies between Preston and Longridge, and south east of Goosnargh.
-Notable features include St. Michael's Parish Church (CE) and a large parkland area to the west of the village.
+Notable features include a large parkland area to the west of the village.
 Several large reservoirs can be found to the east and these were previously used extensively by local anglers.
 Savick Brook flows just north of the village.
 The village is also along the route of the Ribble Way.